Does Medicare Cover Home Health Care?

 Speech-language pathology care

-- Occupational services
+- Medical social services

 To receive skilled nursing care at home, you must be homebound and not require full-time care.

 $0 for home health care services

-- 20 percent of the Medicare-approved amount for durable medical equipment
+20% of the Medicare-approved amount for durable medical equipment

 Keep in mind that you are still responsible for your Original Medicare out-of-pocket costs, which include your Medicare Part A and Part B deductibles, coinsurance and copays.

-During this appointment, you’ll discuss your health care needs, and you’ll have the opportunity to ask questions about your health.
+During this appointment, you’ll discuss your health care needs, and you’ll have the opportunity to ask questions about your health care services.
 The home health agency will also talk with your doctor about your care to ensure everyone is on the same page.